Indianapolis, IN, Dec. 8th – Dec. 10 th 2022

 Our next stop was DEI (Design Engineering, Inc.), where they featured a Trans Am Series Challenger provided by Weaver Racing Concepts.
 DEI teamed up with this eye catcher to use their Reflect A Gold products to help with the cabin temperature and keep it nice and cool while racing.
 You may have seen this vehicle at Watkins Glen International last year running the TA1 class driven by Boris Said.
 DEI also featured their new Onyx Turbo Blanket, as well as their new three-inch and four-inch Titanium Exhaust Sleeves.

-Jason from ProMaxx also gave us a tour of their booth which showcased various performance Cylinder Heads that were on display for Powerstroke, Cummins, and Duramax.
+Jason from ProMaxx also gave us a tour of their booth which showcased various diesel performance Cylinder Heads that were on display for Ford, GM, and Dodge Ram applications.
 They take great pride in machining their heads in-house, from the milling to the assembly.
-ProMaxx is currently working to get their Duramax L5P Cylinder Heads in production, and per Jason, “We got something in the works for the Cummins, I’ll just leave it at that.”
+ProMaxx is currently working to get their L5P Cylinder Heads in production.

 We stopped at a few other booths in Green Hall before closing things for the weekend.
-CP Carillo showed us some of their connecting rods and pistons for Cummins, Duramax, and Powerstroke.
+CP Carillo showed us some of their diesel connecting rods and pistons for Ford, GM, and Dodge Ram applications.
 Cometic Gasket had their StreetPro Top End and Bottom End Gasket Kits on display, which are great products to reseal your engine.
-In addition, Fluidampr gave us a walkthrough of their 6.7L Powerstroke and 6.7L Cummins Dampers and explained why their products are superior to the competition.
+In addition, Fluidampr gave us a walkthrough of their Diesel Dampers and explained why their products are superior to the competition.
 As we looked back over the show, there were performance builds as far as the eye could see in all shapes and sizes.